 Welding Work (Playing Field) – This matter was returned to following the arrival of Cllr Braidford who was not present at the start of the meeting.
 He confirmed that the welding repairs were in-hand and would be completed shortly.

-Foliage Overgrowing Pavement – Paynes Meadow – Cllr Mrs Gilmore advised that she had not had an opportunity to speak with the resident who she had volunteered to contact but had seen work done at the property and would investigate and arrange to see to homeowner soon if still appropriate to do so.
+Foliage Overgrowing Pavement – Paynes Meadow – Cllr Mrs Gilmore advised that she had not had an opportunity to speak with the resident who she had volunteered to contact but had seen work done at the property and would investigate and arrange to see the homeowner soon if still appropriate to do so.

-Trees to rear of The Close – Copy correspondence with the District Council Officer responsible for amenity land had been circulated and a full response was awaited on the matters of the replacement tree, unauthorised work and the are where the tree supports had been removed.
+Trees to rear of The Close – Copy correspondence with the District Council Officer responsible for amenity land had been circulated and a full response was awaited on the matters of the replacement tree, unauthorised work and the area where the tree supports had been removed.

 Hedge at 1 Upton’s Garden – This hedge was still overgrown and it was understood that the property may have changed hands.
-Cllr Jones agreed to take up the matter with the area highways supervisor if the problem remained come the time of his hoped for village tour.
+Cllr Jones agreed to take up the matter with the area highways supervisor if the problem remained come the time of his hoped-for village tour.

 05/04